alfi4000/bunkerweb-templates/templates/seafile/README.md

 CROWDSEC_APPSEC_URL=http://127.0.0.1:7422/
 ```
 Change the ip and port to your setup instance ip and port if they differ.
-- Clamav is not needed as every upload bypasses it as seafile uses put chunk uploads which is essentially splitting a file into small parts and uploading one at a time.
+- ```Clamav``` is not needed as every upload bypasses it as seafile uses put chunk uploads which is essentially splitting a file into small parts and uploading one at a time.
-- Syswarden can also be used if setup correcly by just adding the bellow two lines to your active service.
+- ```Syswarden``` can also be used if setup correcly by just adding the bellow two lines to your active service.
 (Be aware you have to have it setup on your machine this is not just adding and done.)
 ```yaml
 USE_SYSWARDEN_BLOCKLIST=yes
 USE_SYSWARDEN_WHITELIST=yes
 ```
-This is not a must just an optional but adviced security practice to combine Crowdsec and Syswarden.
+This is not a must just an optional but adviced security practice to combine ```Crowdsec``` and ```Syswarden```.

 ## Validation